To barn som leker med en voksen

 Planning days

 We have five planning days each year.
-Two of them are at the beginning of august, one in october, while two are in early January.
+Two of them are at the middle of August, one in October, one in early January and the last day is straight after Easter.
 These days, kindergartens are closed, and staff use the time to plan, organize, and evaluate their work.
 You will be notified well in advance of when the planning days will be.

 Traditions and celebrations

 Throughout the year we have many pleasant traditions in our kindergartens.
 Santa's Party, Lucia, Easter Breakfast, Activity Day, 17th of May celebrations, carnivals and summer parties are common to most kindergartens.
-Some kindergartens have other traditions as well, such as celebrating UN Day, art exhibitions or farm visits.
+Some kindergartens have other traditions as well, such as celebrating UN Day or art exhibitions.
 Other traditions and celebrations the children in the group mark as a part of their beliefs and traditions are also highlighted in each kindergarten.

 Clothing